 API stands for “Application Programming Interface”.
-Put simply, an API enables third parties to build software applications that integrate with the API publishing software (e.g. Sage One) and use its data in new and useful ways.
+Put simply, an API enables third parties to build software applications that integrate with the API publishing software and use its data in new and useful ways.
 You could consider APIs to be similar to the connectors in the back of a television set, in that they allow you to both input (computer, DVD player, digital box) and output (speakers) data.

 In fact, you probably already use APIs every day without realising it – all popular social media platforms, such as Twitter, Facebook and LinkedIn – publish APIs that enable other applications to post or read data to, or from, users’ accounts.

-Some of the most useful APIs are published by transport companies, such as Transport for London, and National Rail, and allow third party applications, including Google Maps and City Mapper, to tell users how to get from A to B as quickly as possible.
+Some of the most useful APIs are published by transport companies, such as Transport for London and National Rail, and allow third-party applications, including Google Maps and City Mapper, to tell users how to get from A to B as quickly as possible.

 Back in the world of accounting, APIs allow clients to treat their accounting software as a central hub and use it to effectively unleash their accounts data to make key business processes more efficient.
-Satago, for example, integrates with users’ Sage One accounts to improve their credit control by automating the process of chasing customers for payment and showing Experian credit risk data integrated with their accounts receivable.
+Satago, for example, integrates with users’ Sage Business Cloud Accounting accounts to improve their credit control by automating the process of chasing customers for payment and showing Experian credit risk data integrated with their accounts receivable.

-Another good example is Receipt-Bank, which allows users to submit supplier invoices and receipts, which are then automatically scanned, coded and entered into a Sage One user’s Accounts Payable, thus cutting down on a massive amount of manual data entry.
+Another good example is Receipt-Bank, which allows users to submit supplier invoices and receipts, which are then automatically scanned, coded and entered into a Sage Business Cloud Accounting user’s Accounts Payable, thus cutting down on a massive amount of manual data entry.
 It’s understandable that to those unfamiliar with APIs the ability to access your sensitive accounting data can, at first, seem threatening.